 Refuse to Trash Your Former Spouse

-Trashing your ex-spouse, and trying to build your kids into an alliance against them, does not accomplish anything, ever.
+Trashing your ex-spouse and trying to bring your kids into an alliance against them does not accomplish anything, ever.
 Far from winning your kids to your side, it is more likely to turn them against you.
-As they grow into teenagers and beyond, they’re going to see Dad and Mom for who they really are in a holistic way, and not just the one side they got from you.
+As they grow into teenagers and beyond, they’re going to see Dad and Mom for who they really are, and not just the one side they got from you.
 Then they’ll actually resent you, because they have stayed away from their father or mother because of the things that you have said.
 Now they start to discover, “Hey, Dad’s not all that bad.
 In fact, I kind of like him.
 Why did you tell me all these terrible things about him?”

 Ultimately, saying nasty things about the other person is going to reflect worse on your character than it will on theirs.
 And beyond that, it damages your kids’ feelings about themselves.
 After all, half of who they are has come from this person that you’re slamming left and right.
 If he or she is so horrible, what does that say about the child?